Access to education

 • In the absence of such documents, the presentation of a sworn statement issued by the applicant or their parents or legal guardian accompanied by a statement from an Embassy or a reception organisation related to the country of origin confirming exceptional individual circumstances;[8] and the completion of a competency tests.[9]

-In 2020, the Directorate-General for Education (DGE) and the National Agency for Qualification and Vocational Education and Training (ANQEP) issued a circular letter[13] regarding extraordinary educational measures applicable to children applicants for/beneficiaries of international protection.
-It clarifies procedures for the recognition of academic qualifications/school placement, the progressive integration in the Portuguese education system, and provides for the reinforcement of Portuguese language training, and school social support.
+Considering the challenges faced by child applicants for and beneficiaries of international protection in this regard, in 2020, the Directorate-General for Education (DGE) and the National Agency for Qualification and Vocational Education and Training (ANQEP) issued a circular letter[10] defining extraordinary educational measures applicable to child applicants for/beneficiaries of international protection.
+It clarifies procedures for the recognition of academic qualifications/school placement, the progressive integration in the Portuguese education system, and provides for the reinforcement of Portuguese language training and school social support.
 These guidelines are only applicable to children within the compulsory school age (6 to 18 years old).

 Accordingly, with regard to the recognition of qualifications/school placement: